 Most complications from Cerebral palsy start when a child is very young.
 Particularly with regard to:

 - the nature of the cases, and;

 - requirements for medical treatment, mobility aids or even home alterations so they can continue to live there.

-Our legal advice is to start your claim as early as possible, above all.
+Our advice is to start your claim as early as possible, above all.
 Even if the implications of your child’s injury are not yet able to be diagnosed.
-The Medical Negligence Experts offers a free, no-obligation consultation with a legal advisor who specialises in this field of law.
+The Medical Negligence Experts offers a free, no-obligation conversation with an agent.
 Such specialists can answer initial questions about your right to make a Cerebral Palsy claim and how to do so.

 Funding a Compensation Claim for Cerebral Palsy

 There are several options parents and guardians have if they are claiming compensation on behalf of a child.
 Cerebral Palsy claims are one of few medical negligence claim types where it may be possible to obtain Legal Aid.
 However, not all cases will qualify.